Door Knockers Want You to Switch Security

-Each year our area is bombarded by companies that use interns to knock on doors to sell you security.
-We call them security door knockers.
+Each year our area is bombarded by companies using interns to knock on doors to sell you security.
+We call them security doorknockers.
 The companies they work for do not have local monitoring stations or on-call service departments.
-The tactics some of them use to get you to switch should make you think twice about using them for your family’s security.
-They may tell you that your equipment is outdated or that it cannot be upgraded.
-We want to remind you that we can upgrade systems we monitor with features like cellular communication, home automation, touch screen keypads, and system control from your smartphone.
-If you ever have questions about your system or service, or want to update it, give us a call anytime at 927.5535.
+The tactics some of them use to get you to switch should make you think twice about using them for your family’s safety.
+They may tell you your equipment is outdated or that it cannot be upgraded.
+We want to remind you that we can upgrade systems we monitor with the latest features.
+Cell units, smart home products, and cameras can easily be added to most systems.
+If you ever have questions about your service or want to update it, give us a call at 927.5535.

 We’ve encountered these doorknockers in just about every neighborhood in and around Baton Rouge.
-Unfortunately, they have convinced some of our subscribers to switch, which has given us an opportunity to have a firsthand account of the tactics these companies use.
+Unfortunately, they have convinced some of our subscribers to switch.
+This has given us a firsthand account of the tactics these companies use.

-If you opted to add a fire system to your security system, you’ve made a wise choice.
-However, when these takeover companies switch your services, they may replace the hard-wired system that includes smoke and heat detectors with just one smoke detector to cover the entire house.
+If you opted to add a fire protection to your security system, you’ve made a wise choice.
+However, when these takeover companies switch your services, they may replace the entire hard-wired fire system with just one smoke detector to cover the entire house.
 By doing this, they are leaving most of your house and attic unprotected and vulnerable.

-These companies typically use the existing control panel as a power source when they switch your services.
-They connect the panel to an electronic circuit board which is connected to their keypad.
-What you should know is that by setting your keypad up this way, they are eliminating the warning you get when you have a low battery.
-You won’t know when your battery is about to give out, until you need backup battery power and realize there is none.
+These doorknockers typically use the existing control panel as a power source when they switch your services.
+They connect the panel to a circuit board wired to their keypad.
+What you should know is by setting up your keypad this way, they are eliminating the warning you get when you have a low battery.
+You won’t know when your battery is about to give out, until you need backup power and realize there is none.

 More Information from Our Subscribers

-We had one subscriber tell us that the salesperson who came to her door was carrying a fake badge and was trying to pass himself off as someone from the State.
+One subscriber told us that the person who came to her door was carrying a fake badge and was trying to pass himself off as a State employee.
 He told her the system was out-of-date.

 The company says they are local “just like Custom” and are located in Metairie, but the paperwork has a Utah address.

-When you are approached by these out-of-state solicitors, be very careful about the type of information you reveal about what your system does and does not do.
-Take a lesson from one of our subscribers who was cautious.
+When approached by these out-of-state solicitors, be very careful about the type of information you reveal about your system.
+Take a lesson from one of our cautious subscribers.
 She told the doorknockers, “if you are with Custom, why don’t you know what kind of system I have?”

-If you are unsure of what the salesperson tells you, get as much information as you can – including asking for a name and phone number.
-You can ask them for their license issued by the Louisiana Office of State Fire Marshal, who also warns homeowners against doorknockers.
+If you are unsure of what they tell you, get as much information as you can – including a name and phone number.
+Ask them for their license issued by the Louisiana Office of State Fire Marshal, who also warns homeowners against doorknockers.
 Do online research on complaints filed against the company.

-If you do sign a contract with these doorknockers, be aware that as with any documents of this kind, you legally have three days to cancel the contract – even if the work has been done already.
-We are finding that the doorknockers are telling our subscribers to wait to call us to disconnect their services, with the assumption being that it will be past the three-day grace period.
+If you do sign a contract with these security doorknockers, be aware that you legally have three days to cancel it, even if the work is completed.
+We are finding that the doorknockers are telling our subscribers to wait to call us to disconnect their services, assuming it will be past the three-day grace period.